The Unique Nature of Traumatic Brain Injuries.

 If you or a loved one has suffered a traumatic brain injury, you may know how devastating the consequences can be, as many people are not able to recover.
 Our dedicated Georgia Personal Injury Attorneys at Montlick & Associates are available to provide a free consultation as to your rights and options.

-With more than thirty-two years of experience, Montlick & Associateshas represented many clients suffering from traumatic brain injuries that are often catastrophic in nature.
+With more than 36 years of experience, Montlick & Associateshas represented many clients suffering from traumatic brain injuries that are often catastrophic in nature.
 If you would like to speak with one of our Georgia Personal Injury Attorneys, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333 to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.